illuluh/Facebook-Friend-Request-Cancellation-tool-script/README.md

 If you'd like to contribute or suggest changes, please do so via the official repository.

 For full terms, see the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International](https://github.com/illuluh/Facebook-Friend-Request-Cancellation-tool-script/blob/main/LICENSE).

+---

+## ⚠️ Disclaimer

+This script is provided for personal and educational use only.
+While a delay has been added between clicks for extra safety to reduce the risk of triggering Facebook’s anti-automation measures, 100% safety cannot be guaranteed.

+If you choose to modify or remove the delay, you do so entirely at your own risk.
+Using automation tools on Facebook may violate their Terms of Service, and you are solely responsible for any consequences.